Here are all the ways your boss can legally monitor you

 Your company may or may not be collecting data on your every move, but it certainly has the capability.
 The best way to know for sure is to ask, says Tom Kelly, CEO of consumer privacy firm IDX.

 On work-issued computers, employers can gather data from your keyboard, like how often you’re typing, and even your webcam, if it’s in your employment agreement.
-On corporate Internet connections, your employer can likely see which sites you visit, and it can access the emails you send from company accounts.
+On corporate Internet connections, your employer probably can see which sites you visit, and it can access the emails you send from company accounts.
 Those without office jobs get monitored, too.
 Amazon, for instance, has reportedly deployed tracking technology for both drivers and warehouse workers.
 (Amazon founder Jeff Bezos owns The Washington Post.)

 Business is booming for companies that make software analyzing the data employees generate during the workday.
 These programs present reports to superiors on how often employees are typing, when they log off and on, and what social media sites they look at.
-When the pandemic began last spring, 30 percent of large employers — defined as companies with several thousand workers — adopted employee-tracking software for the first time, says Gartner’s chief of HR research, Brian Kropp.
+When the pandemic began last spring, 30 percent of large employers — defined as companies with several thousand workers — adopted employee-tracking software for the first time, says Brian Kropp, chief of HR research for the research and advisory firm Gartner.
 Now, 60 percent use it in general, he said.

 Some states — such as Delaware and Connecticut — require employers to provide written notice to workers if their electronic activity is being monitored.
-If your company gave notice, it likely came in one of the many forms you signed when you accepted the job, Kropp said.
-But if you get in trouble for something your employer catches you doing while monitoring you remotely, you likely don’t have recourse.
+If your company gave notice, it probably came in one of the many forms you signed when you accepted the job, Kropp said.
+But if you get in trouble for something your employer catches you doing while monitoring you remotely, you probably don’t have recourse.
 Almost all types of employee surveillance are entirely legal, according to Emory Roane, privacy counsel at the nonprofit organization Privacy Rights Clearinghouse.

 “In general, you have very, very, very light protections, if any, for employee privacy,” says Roane.